PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury rolled his eyes and said to Asarah, "I am sorry about this interruption.
 There's always more administrative tasks wasting my time.
 Details, meddling adventurers.
 And Samga is the only one of them who has any intelligence..."

 Samga had more than intelligence, he had cunning.
-He had been very careful not to deliver the bad news about the Troll to the master.
+He had been very careful not to be the one to deliver the bad news about the Troll to the Master.
 He knew Dimsbury for the violent and tempestuous man he was.
 Especially when he was not pleased.
 And this news would not please him.

 All Orcs could talk after a fashion, but Samga was the only one who could talk that Master had not vented his fury upon.
 This was because Samga was very, very careful about what he said.

-"Master," began Samga, carefully, "This one says the Troll in the upper passages has been killed.
+"Master," began Samga, "This one says the Troll in the upper passages has been killed.
 He tells me that there are three adventurers loose in the lower levels."

 "The TROLL!
 BLAST AND SLAPDASH!"
 Dimsbury roared.
-"Do you have any idea," he started to say to the Orc, then he stopped.
+"Do you have any idea," he started to say to the Orc.
 "No, of course you don't.
 You have no idea.
 You haven't a thought in your head.
 You are merely a stomach with legs that walks around making bad choices.
 My finest creation to date, indeed."

 Dimsbury turned to Asarah and lowered his voice.
 "Do you," he began again, "Have any idea how hard it is to even find a Troll?
 Weeks away from work.
 And then finding one, rendering the great big brute unconscious, having him transported here.
 Tremendous expense of time and effort and now someone has had the temerity to kill my Troll.
 I ask you, where am I going to get another Troll?
 At this hour?
 I don't have time for this!
 I don't have time for any of this!"

 He pointed at the Orc and hooked his fingers so that his hand formed a ragged, palsied, fist-like object.
 The Orc writhed in pain as inside it's body it's bones were ground together by the unspeakable, sinister forces of the Wizard's evil magic.

 When the Orc whimpered, Dimsbury smiled.
-Then the corners of his mouth dropped an he sucked air in between his teeth.
-As he did this, the Orc's skin tightened, causing the creatures eyes to bulge out.
+Then the corners of his mouth dropped and he sucked air in between his teeth.
+As he did this, the Orc's skin tightened, causing the creatures eyes to bulge out as if they were about to explode.

 Asarah recoiled in terror from the Wizard's unspeakable cruelty.

-"Oh no my dear, you mustn't worry.
+"Oh no ,my dear, you mustn't worry.
 They don't feel pain.
 Not really.
 Not any more than a machine or an animal does."
 There was a terrible juicy crunching noise.
 Asarah looked away and screamed.
 She her a wet slap as what was left of the Orc was hit the stone floor.
 She couldn't help herself, shaking, she turned to look at remnants of that poor creature.
 A low, weezing moan rose from the fleshy pile on the floor.

 "Dispose of this one, Samga.
 It is defective," said Dimsbury.

 Samga nodded.
-With one arm, he reached down and removed the heavy wooden cover from the floor.
+With one arm, he reached down and removed the heavy wooden cover from the floor in the center of the room.
 Then, with a clawed foot, he kicked the crushed and still wheezing Orc in to the blackness of the pit.
-Then he dragged the cover back into place.

 Dimsbury said, "Creation is a messy business.
 One makes a great deal of mistakes you see.
 But thankfully, I have a very deep pit in which to bury my failures."

-In the silence that filled the word failure, Asarah heard the the crushed corpse of the poor orc bouncing off the sides of the pit.
-Each time, more and more faintly.
+In the silence that filled the word failures, Asarah could hear the the crushed corpse of the poor orc still bouncing off the sides of the pit far below.
+Each time, the report of it was fainter and fainter.

 Dimsbury answered the unspoken question, "Bottomless."

-Samga replaced the cover.
-"Samga,"
+Samga dragged the heavy cover back into place.

+"Samga?"

 "Yes, master."